Understanding the Solar Investment Tax Credit “In this world, nothing is certain except death and taxes.” wrote Ben Franklin in

-“…in this world nothing is certain except death and taxes.” wrote Ben Franklin in a 1789 letter.
+“In this world, nothing is certain except death and taxes.” wrote Ben Franklin in a 1789 letter.
 None of us can avoid death, but at least there are some ways we can reduce our taxes.
 The Solar Investment Tax Credit allows you to do just that!

 No, although it is a saving on taxes.
-After discussing this with a certified tax professional you might learn that all or part of your solar energy system is eligible for this 26% tax credit.
+After discussing this with a certified tax professional you might learn that all or part of your solar energy system is eligible for this 30% tax credit.

-To find out more, talk to a tax professional, and a solar installation professional to learn more on the costs of a system, and potential tax savings.
+To find out more, talk to a tax professional, and a solar installation professional to learn more about the costs of a system, and potential tax savings.
 There are many factors that will influence these amounts in each case.

-For residential customers, the Federal Solar Tax Credit is accounted for in a person’s income taxes.
+For residential customers, the federal solar investment tax credit is accounted for in a person’s income taxes.

 A tax credit is a dollar-for-dollar amount that is removed from the final amount of taxes that you need to pay.
 A deduction is an amount that doesn’t have to be counted as part of your income taxes.

 A tax credit is almost like an IRS gift card.
 It’s equal to an exact amount of money, but can only be claimed with the IRS.
 It is NOT going to be paid out to you in a tax refund.
 It’s a credit you can put against your tax costs for a direct discount.